 When one purchases a life insurance policy, one should be mindful of the fact that the nominee(s) or beneficiary (ies) should receive the sum assured after the death of the policyholder.
 After all, in the event of one’s death, the proceeds of the sum assured payment from the insurer shall ensure that the policy holder’s dependents have sufficient corpus to be financially secure.

 But what will happen if the insurer doesn't settle the nominee's claim?
-It is therefore important to understand which insurance company maintains a satisfactory track record in settling death claims.
+It is therefore important to understand which insurance plans company maintains a satisfactory track record in settling death claims.
 IRDA claim settlement ratio is a key factor to consider while evaluating a life insurance policy as it reflects the reliability of claims’ resolution by a life insurance company.
 A comparison of the IRDA claim settlement ratios of different insurance companies will go a long way in helping to choose a life insurance policy.